 Fellow OD, Nicholas Shakespeare (OD 1970), author and biographer, answers the questions of his contemporary, Pico Iyer (OD 1970), essayist and novelist in this year’s Author’s Corner feature.
-Ahead of sharing it in the upcoming issue of The OD, as their contemporaries, we thought we’d give you a sneak preview …
+Ahead of sharing it in the upcoming issue of The OD, we thought we’d give you a sneak preview …

 Nicholas, I can still remember your composing memorably beautiful poems in our English classes at the Dragon, drawing on the enviable fact that you were living in South America at the time.
 Did you already know you wanted to be a writer?